Meet Our Makers

 Joe Scully, Owner/Chef

 After working his way from host to line cook in a popular Hackensack, NJ restaurant, Joe enrolled in the Culinary Institute of America in Hyde Park, NY and graduated first in his class.
-A position at the Waldorf-Astoria landed him a fellowship at the Culinary Institute’s Escoffier Room restaurant.
-Subsequently, Joe won numerous culinary competition awards, co-founded two distinct food-manufacturing companies, and moved from the Sous Chef position to Executive Chef at various restaurants in Atlanta and New York City.
+A position at the Waldorf-Astoria landed him a fellowship, and eventually Joe won numerous culinary competitions, co-founded two distinct food companies, and moved up to Executive Chef at various restaurants in Atlanta and New York City.

 Both of Joe’s restaurants are on everyone’s “do not miss” list when visiting Asheville.
 To view menus and make reservations visit thecornerkitchen.com and chestnutasheville.com.
 Or let them bring their extraordinary food to you at cornerkitchencatering.com